Coast Guard, DHS.

 - Reporting and recordkeeping requirements

-(1) Regulated Area.
-The waters of the Chester River, from shoreline to shoreline bounded on the south by a line drawn at latitude 39°10′16″ N and bounded on the north by a line drawn at latitude 39°11′35″ N. All coordinates reference Datum NAD 1983.
+(a) Regulated Area.
+The regulated area is established for waters of the Chester River from shoreline to shoreline, bounded on the south by a line drawn at latitude 39°10′16″ N, near the Chester River Channel Buoy 35 (LLN-26795) and bounded on the north at latitude 39°12′30″ N by the Maryland S.R.
+213 Highway Bridge.
+All coordinates reference Datum NAD 1983.

-(2) Coast Guard Patrol Commander.
-The Coast Guard Patrol Commander is a commissioned, warrant, or petty officer of the Coast Guard who has been designated by the Commander, Coast Guard Activities Baltimore.
+Coast Guard Patrol Commander means a commissioned, warrant, or petty officer of the Coast Guard who has been designated by the Commander, Coast Guard Sector Baltimore.

 BILLING CODE 4910-15-P